This article is part of a larger series on VoIP.

 2. Download the Grasshopper App

 To use your virtual phone system, you’ll need to download Grasshopper’s softphone app.
-It works on Mac or Windows computers and iOS and Android devices.
+It works as a desktop app on Mac or Windows computers and iOS and Android mobile devices.
 Add the Grasshopper application to any devices that you want to use for receiving or making calls.

 Although calls are routed through your current cellular connection or via Wi-Fi, softphone apps keep your personal calls and texts separate from your business communications.